Table of Contents

 - Over time, she has secured endorsements from several progressive and civil rights organizations, including Black Lives Matter, Democracy for America, and politicians like Barack Obama.

-- Ocasio-Cortez has also gained a humungous social media following.
-She has 5 million Instagram and 7 million+ Twitter followers.
+- Ocasio-Cortez has also gained a humongous social media following.
+She has 9 million+ Instagram and 12 million+ Twitter followers.

 Ocasio-Cortez is driving change in the political scenario.
 She may not have been as experienced as other Congresspeople when she started out, but with her story, she won popular imagination and support.